LBUSESC/LBUSESC/README.md

 ## Hi there 👋

-welcome to the Software Engineering for Service Computing!
+Welcome to the Software Engineering for Service Computing!